wayell/CTF/TISC2023/README.md

 >   Attached Files
 >   prog.c
 >   XIPHEREHPIX

+**TLDR: Weakness in key generation algorithm led to reduced keyspace complexity that allowed for a keyspace brute force**

 Running the binary, we can see that it asks for a password that is more than 40 characters long, which we do not have.